LiannaAsatryan/jacobi_method/README.md

 #files
  in this directory there are following files
-* input.txt __ it is the file where our matrix examples are arranged in the following order
+* input.txt __ it is the file where our matrix examples are arranged in the following order: size1 matrix1

-	        size1
-		matrix1

  size2
   matrix2

  ...

 * golden.txt __ it is the file where our correct answers are located
 * Matrix.h __ it is a header file which contains the declarations of the Matrix class methods.